Amazon Is Offering a Rare Deal on Their Music Subscription Service for a Limited Time

 If you're looking to make the switch from your current music provider (i.e. Spotify, Apple Music, etc.) it's time to give Amazon's Music Unlimited subscription a try.
 In fact, right now Amazon is offering a rare promotional deal for the music service, allowing new subscribers to get a whopping three months for free when they sign up.

-In addition to the free 90-day trial, Amazon is also offering Prime members Amazon Music Unliminted and the Starz (the network hosting a slew of popular shows including Outlander and Party Down) streaming chanel for just $0.99 a month for three months too.
-Either way, now's the time to make the move over to AMU.
+In addition to the free 90-day trial, Amazon is also offering Prime members Amazon Music Unlimited and the Starz (the network hosting a slew of popular shows including Outlander and Party Down) streaming channel for just $0.99 a month for three months too.
+Either way now's the time to make the move over to AMU.

 Not sure why you should make the switch over to Amazon's Music Unlimited?
-Here's a few sold reasons to consider:
+Here are a few sold reasons to consider:

 - Unlimited skips